thoni56/joobrols/README.md

 ## Miscellanea

-It is very slow since it is single threaded and reads every page synchronously.
-It could probably be made a lot faster by putting one page scraping in a separate thread.
-Merge requests are welcome, but it had enough speed for my purpose.
+The implementation is single threaded and reads every page synchronously.
+It could probably be made a lot faster by putting each page scraping in a separate thread.
+Merge requests are welcome, but it has enough speed for my purpose.